coursweb/typographie/60-variable-fonts.md

 Exemples d'axes originaux:

-- **Recursive**, comporte un axe "Casual" (CASL).
+- La fonte **Recursive**, comporte un axe "Casual" (CASL).
 "Recursive uses its Casual axis to offer a range of personality, allowing you to get just the right tone for any context ... from a sturdy, rational Linear to a friendly, energetic Casual".
-- **Fraunces**, comporte un axe "Wonky" (WONK).
+- La fonte **Fraunces**, comporte un axe "Wonky" (WONK).
 "The Wonk axis controls the substitution of “wonky” characters".

 ![Axes de la fonte *Recursive*](img/variable/recursive-axes.jpg)